thomasb3ld/luongcindy.github.io/README.md

-this is the compilation of code for the engineering project website
+This is the website for Chesster, our AI Chess Board Engineering Project!